benjaminrae/portfolio-old/README.md

 -   Work on a color scheme to add more color to the page
 -   Add a dedicated about section with WakaTime stats
--   Pagination for more projects.
+-   Pagination for more projects
+-   Contact form validation